In this section:

 Judging from the quotations Schöer brings, this book contains the same as Pohle's of 1823.
 Long quotes are verbatim the same.

 J. D. Pohle published the entire text for all 56 paintings in his book from 1823.
-The first 25 come in the same sequence as Arnold's list, but from that point on they disagree.
+The first 25 come in the same sequence as Bellermann's and Arnold's lists, but from that point on they disagree.

 Max Götz copied all 56 paintings in 1834.
 He follows the exact same sequence as Pohle.